 The Hittites did not interfere with the religious practices and beliefs of their subjects peoples, and each maintained their own local shrines to their deities (all these cults were polytheistic).
 The Hittites in fact enlisted the most important of the cults into the state religion.
 To this effect the king assumed the role of chief priest in these cults, and each year did a ‘progress’ of the four chief shrines within his realm, each located in a different part of the kingdom.
 Hittite shrines ranged from open-air sanctuaries to elaborate temples, and the national deities of the Hittites were worshipped in the capital with great ceremony.

 As was almost universal in ancient religion, divination was practiced to seek the will of the gods.
 This practice was governed by a set of complex rules, which were probably borrowed from the Babylonians.
-Magic was also important – magic rituals constitute a large portion of Hittite literature, and black magic was recognised as a crime by Hittite law.
+Magic was also important – magic rituals constitute a large portion of Hittite literature, and black magic was recognized as a crime by Hittite law.

-The centralisation of government under the Hittite kings made a certain synthesis of religious practices inevitable.
+The centralization of government under the Hittite kings made a certain synthesis of religious practices inevitable.
 The deities of different peoples with similar characteristics and roles were identified with one another and treated as identical.
 In the 13th century the state religion seems to have shifted almost wholesale, displacing the older Hittite pantheon towards the Hurrian pantheon (with which its shared much in common) – the weather god Teshub and his consort Hebat; another prominent deity, the goddess Shaushka (identified with the Mesopotamian goddess Ishtar).
 This probably came about through intermarriage between the Hittite royal family and Hurrian royal families.
 The most famous Hittite rock-carving, at Yazilikaya, reflects this shift.

 Two languages were used for official documents, Hittite and Akkadian.
 The only other commonly used written language within the Hittite realm was Hurrian, for commercial purposes.